nevanscott/uxui0818/_projects/interaction-design/meme.md

 ## Extra Mile

 If you have time, string together some of your screens into a working prototype.
 Make it even more realistic by adding some animations!

+## *Extra* Extra Mile

+Show how this feature might integrate with Google Image Search on the desktop website.